 Because PGT is not without risk to the embryo, it is important to consider who is most likely to benefit from the procedure.
 Data collected so far have shown that the risks outweigh the benefits for younger women (the pregnancy rates are lower with testing).
-But for women aged 38+, the benefits outweigh the risks, and we are seeing improved pregnancy rates for this group.
+But for women aged 38+, the benefits outweigh the risks, and we see improved pregnancy rates for this group.

 Your Options for Genetic Testing of Your Embryos

 In this case, both the embryo/s transferred in the fresh cycle and subsequent frozen embryo replacement cycles have unknown chromosomes.
-You then have the option to do genetic testing on the baby after a pregnancy is established, while it’s growing in the womb.
+You then have the option to do genetic testing on the baby after a pregnancy is established while it’s growing in the womb.
 This is the best option for young women who have a good chance of success.